pafmon/ks-api/README.md

 This server was scaffolded with [oas-wizard](https://github.com/pafmon/oas-wizard), [oas-tools](https://github.com/isa-group/oas-tools) and [oas-generator](https://github.com/isa-group/oas-generator); knapsack algorithm is taken from [devfacet](http://github.com/devfacet/knapsack).

-There is a on-line demo deployment version at: https://knapsack-api.herokuapp.com
+There is a on-line demo deployment at: https://knapsack-api.herokuapp.com

 ### Running the API using docker